dkollias/Aff-Wild-models/README.md

 If you use any of the models/weights, please cite the following papers:

-Markup : 1.
-D. Kollias, et. al. "Deep Affect Prediction in-the-wild: Aff-Wild Database and Challenge, Deep Architectures, and Beyond", arXiv preprint, 2018.
+1. D. Kollias, et. al. "Deep Affect Prediction in-the-wild: Aff-Wild Database and Challenge, Deep Architectures, and Beyond", arXiv preprint, 2018.

-bibitem:
+BibTeX:

 @article{kollias2018deep, title={Deep Affect Prediction in-the-wild: Aff-Wild Database and Challenge, Deep Architectures, and Beyond}, author={Kollias, Dimitrios and Tzirakis, Panagiotis and Nicolaou, Mihalis A and Papaioannou, Athanasios and Zhao, Guoying and Schuller, Bj{\"o}rn and Kotsia, Irene and Zafeiriou, Stefanos}, journal={arXiv preprint arXiv:1804.10938}, year={2018} }

-2. S. Zafeiriou, et. al. "Aff-Wild: Valence and Arousal in-the-wild Challenge", CVPRW, 2017
+2. S. Zafeiriou, et. al. "Aff-Wild: Valence and Arousal in-the-wild Challenge", CVPRW, 2017.

-bibitem:
+BibTeX:

 @inproceedings{zafeiriou2017aff, title={Aff-wild: Valence and arousal ‘in-the-wild’challenge}, author={Zafeiriou, Stefanos and Kollias, Dimitrios and Nicolaou, Mihalis A and Papaioannou, Athanasios and Zhao, Guoying and Kotsia, Irene}, booktitle={Computer Vision and Pattern Recognition Workshops (CVPRW), 2017 IEEE Conference on}, pages={1980--1987}, year={2017}, organization={IEEE} }

-3.
+3. D. Kollias, et. al. "Recognition of affect in the wild using deep neural networks", CVPRW, 2017.

+BibTeX:

+@inproceedings{kollias2017recognition,
+  title={Recognition of affect in the wild using deep neural networks}, author={Kollias, Dimitrios and Nicolaou, Mihalis A and Kotsia, Irene and Zhao, Guoying and Zafeiriou, Stefanos}, booktitle={Computer Vision and Pattern Recognition Workshops (CVPRW), 2017 IEEE Conference on}, pages={1972--1979}, year={2017}, organization={IEEE}
+}